dogukanteber/ash/README.md

 ## Description

 ash is a limited implementation of a Unix shell.
 It is built with C. It is not meant to replace current shells nor is an alternative to current shells.
 It is built for educational purposes.

-Therefore, it has limitations such as:
+## Supported Features

-* No piping
+  * Line editting
-* No exceeding a single line
+  * Current logged in user information on each line
+  * Current working directory information on each line

+## Future Features

-* No escaping whitespace
+  * Piping
-* Built-ins are `cd`, `help` and `exit`

-Other than that, ash can run basic commands like `pwd`, `ls`, `whoami` etc.
+  * Input redirection
+  * TAB completion
+  * History feature that lets you navigate previous commands

 ## Installation